 Named for Morally Ambiguous Doctorate

 , who's usually a different sort of quack

 open/close all folders

-An Australian add for AAMI car insurance had the usual chain of accidents caused by someone breaking for a line of ducks crossing the road.
+- An Australian add for AAMI car insurance had the usual chain of accidents caused by someone braking for a line of ducks crossing the road.

 Anime and Manga

 - In Ranma ½, Mousse qualifies: he's an antagonist in roughly three quarters of all his appearances, though not necessarily always a duck.
 He's no less lethal in avian form, however, most notably dropping explosive eggs.
 Where they come from, exactly, is best left unconsidered.

 - They come from a live chicken he keeps up his sleeve.
 Also, he doesn't use the explosive eggs in duck form, favoring conventional bombs and throwing daggers instead.
 Mousse is a master of concealed weaponry, even without clothing to conceal them in.
 Er, wait...

 - Larry Gonick's Cartoon History of the Universe, after explaining that Zeus took the form of a swan to mate with Leda, shows her four children as having birdlike traits.
 This trope probably explains why Clytemnestra's murder of Agamemnon is made so much more horrifying by her having a duckbill.